ncsa/Nightingale_real/docs/source/filesystem.rst

 **Datasets**

-The /dataset area contains curated datasets typically exported from Postres.
+The /dataset area contains curated datasets typically exported from Postgres.
 This data is read only.

 Creating and Editing Files
 ==========================